 In 2018, she faced significant crossroads in her career and perspective on life.
 She was depressed and felt stuck, bored, and numb.
-And she was tired of spending most of her waking hours sitting in time-sucking, soul-crushing meetings talking about things she did not care about with people she did not like.
+And she was tired of spending most of her waking hours sitting in time-sucking, soul-crushing meetings talking about things she did not care about with people who did not value her contributions.
 Deedre did some serious soul-searching and decided she wanted to build businesses that inspired creativity, positivity, and connections.
 And she still wanted to be that philanthropist, too.
 There was one big hurdle to jump: she wasn’t the multi-millionaire she always wanted to become.
 She came up with a solution: Create an organization that people, foundations, and companies could donate to and receive a tax write-off.
 She founded The Big Fat Tip, Inc., filed paperwork with the Internal Revenue Service, and pulled over $10,000 out of her retirement and savings accounts to cover the start-up costs such as legal and filing fees, website and design costs, and the first five $1,000 tips.

 A few months later, the IRS approved The Big Fat Tip as a legitimate 501(c)(3)!